Jayd-H/AdvancedCourseworkWeeklyAssignments/Week3/README.md

 return true;
 ```

 I thought about instead of doing this character by character, doing it line by line.
 Character by character is more straightforward to implement, to my understanding more efficient with memory, and can support binary files better (as it copies every byte exactly as is without interpretting the data).
 However, copying line by line is generally faster for text files as it reduces the number of read/write operations, and it also allows convenience for text processing if you want to manipulate the data (such as filtering lines).
-For this use case I went with character by character as we have no need for text processing and performance is not an issue.
+For this use case I went with character by character as we have no need for text processing and performance is not an issu (and also because the question specified to).

 ---

 ## Q3.
 Function call mechanism

+### Question

 Locate the **Solution Explorer** within Visual Studio and select the **Functions** project.